-Government courier will resume delivery and pickup to the delivery nodes when all 12 delivery nodes have reopened.
-The staff side of Relais will be immediately available for the month following, giving libraries the opportunity to clear up ILL backlog.
-The patron side of Relais will relaunch subsequently.
+Interlibrary loan delivery resumed on July 20, with the launch of our new delivery model.
+The staff side of Relais is also available at this time, giving libraries the opportunity to clear up ILL backlog.
+The patron side of Relais will relaunch on September 1.

-We also need to consider that while public libraries are included in Stage Two of the Province's reopening, some libraries in the province are housed in schools and may not be able to open until Stage Three.
+We also need to consider that while public libraries are included in Phase Two of the Province's reopening, some libraries in the province are housed in schools and may not be able to open until Phase Three.
 This may impact interlibrary loan services.